chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

        .. tag server_services_solr4

        The **opscode-solr4** service is used to create the search indexes used for searching objects like nodes, data bags, and cookbooks.
-(This service ensures timely search results via the Chef server API; data that is used by the Chef platform is stored in PostgreSQL.)
+(This service ensures timely search results via the Chef Infra Server API; data that is used by the Chef platform is stored in PostgreSQL.)

        .. end_tag